triwav/roku-test-automation/README.md

 Notice the special keyword `items` to identify we are accessing an item.

-If you wanted to access the row title component for the second row you would do:
+If you wanted to access the `title` component for the second row, you would do:

 ```ts
 await odc.getValue({